fredericodes/mushin/README.md

 * Only available to decrypt and view the contents of files by the users who knows the private key.
 * Safely share and secure your files with others.
 * Protect your files from hackers or other intruders.

+## How to run application locally?
+* Install docker and docker-compose.
+* In root level of this repository, run `docker-compose up`